-These detection functions could flag an inexistent motor driver under voltage or power MOSFET over current fault when a DE2 message was sent to enable the functions while the motor was running.
+These detection functions could flag an inexistent motor driver undervoltage or power MOSFET overcurrent Fault when a DE2 message was sent to enable the functions while the motor was running.

-Workaround: Stop the motor before enabling the external MOSFET UVLO and OCP protection.
+Work Around: Stop the motor before enabling the external MOSFET UVLO and OCP protection, and try to keep the blanking time as long as motor application allows.